cyrillus31/hacking_algorithms_diary/algorithms/Problems/Graphs/Number of islands.md

 ```

 > [!Attention]
 > - Don't use walrus operator (:=) when popping from the slice!
-It will create a slice confined to the current !
+It will create a slice confined to the current run of the `len(stack) > 0` loop and you will never reach the end because stack outside of the loop won't change!

 ## Example solution: